 We cherish our neighborhood.
 That is why we have chosen to highlight some of our favorite shops, attractions and excursions in a Neighborhood guide so that you as a guest can get to know our Stockholm.

 OUR NEIGHBORHOOD GUIDE

-The mission of the Swedish Museum of Architecture is to shed light on architecture, urban planning, and development planning throughout the ages.
+The mission of the Architecture and Design center is to shed light on architecture, urban planning, and development planning throughout the ages.
 The museum’s exhibitions deal with both current and historic topics.
 More than 500 architects and architectural firms are represented here, with designs, documents, models, photographs and books.

 Experience one of Europe’s premier collections of art from the 20th century until today, with artists such as Picasso, Dali, and Matisse.
 The museum also houses a restaurant, an espresso bar and a gift shop.

 Come face to face with Asia at the Museum of Far Eastern Antiquities.
 Here you’ll find an exciting mix of art and culture from China with the middle kingdom, India and South-East Asia.

 Fotografiska is one of the world’s largest meeting places for contemporary photography.
 Fotografiska presents four unique large exhibitions and about 20 smaller exhibitions annually.
 In addition to the large exhibition, Fotografiska also houses a book and souvenir shop, a restaurant, a photo gallery.
 In the bar on the top floor you will find one of Stockholm’s very best vantage points